efolenta/20-react-portfolio/README.md

 # React Portfolio

-This portfolio was built using the React framework.
+Custom built and designed by Eric Folenta, this portfolio was built using the React framework.

 ## Table of Contents